GamuxUnicamp/VN-Gamux/README.md

 # VN-Gamux
-A Visual Novel made to show how Gamux works and how fun can be go to a game jam
+A Visual Novel made to show how Gamux works and how fun going to a game jam can be.